infobloxopen/docker-infoblox/README.md

 Usage
 -----
-To start using the plugin, a docker network needs to be created specifying the driver using the --ipam-driver option:
+To start using the dirver, a docker network needs to be created specifying the driver using the --ipam-driver option:
 ```
 sudo docker network create --ipam-driver=mddi mddi-net
 ```
 This creates a docker network called "mddi-net" which uses "mddi" as the IPAM driver and the default "bridge" driver as the network driver.

 After which, Docker containers can be started attaching to the "mddi-net" network created above.
 For example, the following command run the "ubuntu" image:

 ```
 sudo docker run -i -t --net=mddi-net --name=ubuntu1 ubuntu
 ```

 When the container comes up, verify using the "ifconfig" command that IP has been successfully provisioned from Infoblox.